-Smoke is a malleable and interesting object to work with.
+Smoke is a malleable and exciting object to work with.
 It looks cryptic, mystical and a bit creepy.
-Using smoke in still life photography is a wonderful and easy way to create a mysterious and enigmatic atmosphere.
-Here’s a quick tutorial on smoke photography.

-Sure, you can always add smoke later in post-processing, but it’s so much fun creating it on set!
+Sure, you can always add smokey effect later in post-processing, but it’s so much fun creating it on set!
 Especially if you want to combine smoke photography with silhouettes and use it to tell a story.

 It could be something dark and spooky with vampires, bats, and graveyard tombs.
 Or it could be something charming with unicorns, dragons, and fairies.

-Either way, smoke brings magic to any still life scene!
-Let’s see how to add real smoke effects for pictures.
+Either way, smoke in photography brings magic to any still life scene!
+Let’s see how to add real smokey effects for pictures.
 Then you’ll be able to tell a dark fairy tale or an exciting Halloween story in your next still life photography experiment.

 The list of props for this project is pretty simple.
-You will need:
+You will only need the below items.

-- aroma sticks to make smoke (or other means you find suitable);
+- Incense sticks to make smoke (or other means you find suitable);

 As complementary still life items you can use autumn leaves, crooked tree branches, wooden boxes, scrolls, all that dark magic stuff.